Diversity & Inclusion

 123 Equity Pledge

-The America Hospital Association launched the 123 Equity Pledge to Eliminate Health Care Disparities to ensure every person has access to high-quality, equitable and safe care.
+The American Hospital Association launched the 123 Equity Pledge to Eliminate Health Care Disparities to ensure every person has access to high-quality, equitable and safe care.
 Healthcare systems and hospitals pledge to accelerate progress on efforts within their organizations to improve health equity and diversity and inclusion.